JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Parses a path/filename and returns the extension portion of the path/file name.

 ```
-FUNCTION AfxGetExeFileExt () AS CWSTR
+FUNCTION AfxGetExeFileExt () AS DWSTRING
 ```

 #### Return value